Google Analytics is a free service from Google that gives insights into how visitors find and use your site.

 50 Resources for Getting the Most Out of Google Analytics (Kissmetrics Blog)

-How to use Google Tag Manager and and Google Analytics to log transactions in Encompass (courtesy of Luke Seemann)
+How to use Google Tag Manager and Google Analytics to log transactions in Encompass (courtesy of Luke Seemann)

 Please contact Customer Support to find out more about adding Google Analytics to your site.